 Madrid, Joseph Fernandez de Buendia, 1665.

-Rare first and only Spanish edition of the famous description of China by Martini.
+Rare first and unique Spanish edition of Martini’s famous description of China.

 This Spanish translation was prepared by Estevan de Aguilar y Zuñiga.